mgsx-dev/gdx-gltf/demo/README.md

-# Run examples
+# Run Desktop Examples

-Default is to run provided examples which are a subset of [Khronos models examples](https://github.com/KhronosGroup/glTF-Sample-Models).
+Default is to run a subset of [Khronos models examples](https://github.com/KhronosGroup/glTF-Sample-Models) remotly.

-It's possible to run external examples by providing absolute path to examples as desktop launcher first argument.
+It's possible to run examples locally by providing absolute path to examples folder as desktop launcher first argument.

 Example with Khronos models :